-Iowa plays every team in the West division along with Purdue every season.
+Iowa plays every team in the West division.
 The Hawkeyes always play Nebraska on the day after Thanksgiving, which is usually the final regular-season contest for both teams.

 The other two Big Ten dates are filled with other East division teams on a rotating basis, so the Hawkeyes play all of the other East teams besides Purdue once every three years.
 For the 2021-22 season, the schedule has been adjusted because of the COVID-19 pandemic.

 - Sept.
 3: vs. South Dakota State (11 a.m. on FS1)